Meet Our Artists

 Jane is a classically trained oil painter whose work is inspired by the masters of the past.
 Jane earned her BFA in graphic design and illustration from the Parsons School of Design in New York, as well as a masters degree in art education.
 Jane launched a freelance career with national advertising firms, MTV Networks, and was an art educator in New York City and has since transitioned to painting professionally while completing an intensive drawing and painting program from the Florence Academy of Art (US).
 Jane’s work is well collected, and can be found throughout the U.S. and in the UK.
 Jane’s work is represented by galleries throughout the northeast United States, including the Salmagundi Club in New York, has been featured in American Art Collector and Cape Code Life editorials, and has received numerous awards throughout her career.

-After a 25 year career in Architecture & Interior Design, Maria pursued painting full-time.
-Her memberships include: EAM/NAC member of the National Arts Club, an Elected Member of Allied Artists of America, a member of the Salmagundi Club, a Master Pastelist in Pastel Society of America.
-She has been featured in: Fine Art Connoisseur Magazine Mar/Apr 2020 Floral & Gardens Fine Art Portfolio, Plein Air Magazine, Aug/Sept 2019 edition, “Broken Color-Impressionism” feature article; 2019 hardcover publication “Pure Pastel” Contemporary Works by Today’s Top Artists.
+Her memberships include: Exhibiting Artist Member and Member of the National Arts Club, an Elected Member of Allied Artists of America, California Art Club Out of State Juried Member and awarded Master Pastelist in Pastel Society of America.
+She has been featured in: Fine Art Connoisseur Magazine Mar/Apr 2020 Floral & Gardens Fine Art Portfolio, Plein Air Magazine, 2023, 2020 and a feature article in the Aug/Sept 2019 edition, “Broken Color-Impressionism” as well as included in the 2019 hardcover publication “Pure Pastel” Contemporary Works by Today’s Top Artists.

 Ken McIndoe starts at the macro level.
 In his paintings he works hard to hold intrinsic ideas onto his canvases, to solve the problem he has set for himself, with meaning left over for the viewer to take away.
 He may have stopped teaching students, but he’s not finished exploring for himself.
 His abstractions are growing more complex; he’s looking sideways for other media to try; he’s reviewing earlier drawings and watercolors.